zenntenn/IdrisLibs/projects/CoeGSS/DSLH.md

 The structure of simulations needed for computations related to these concepts is given by the unimplemented elements ("*holes*") in these files.
 They are automatically discovered and highlighted by loading the files in an Idris-aware  editor such  as Emacs.
 Examples  of implementing viability and reachability are found in the files ```SequentialDecisionProblems/ViabilityDefaults.lidr``` and ```SequentialDecisionProblems/ReachabilityDefaults.lidr```, respectively.
 For example of applications, see the directory ```SequentialDecisionProblems/applications```.

+The bibliographic references of the three CoeGSS-co-funded papers are available in [CoeGSS.bib](CoeGSS.bib).